nvkelso/map-label-style-manual/placement_rules/area_feature_label_rules.md

 * If a single label per feature part, then that label should be near the centroid for the largest part.
 * If auto: also label extra parts that are above a certain size per the scale (zoom) of the map.
 (Can the label fit.)
-* If every part: each part's label should be near it's centroid.
+* If every part: each part's label should be near its centroid.

 **Big features:**